yeahsicy/MB2-modding/README.md

 # More commands:
 "campaign.sort_troop_in_party" which sorts your troop in the party by type and tier.

+"campaign.marry_me_to [HeroName]" which unblocks you to marry anyone.

 # How to use:
 1. Add the mod in X:\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules (for Steam).
 2. Run the game and load your save.